Larkin Sentral

 The Larkin Sentral (formerly Larkin Bus and Taxi Terminal) is a bus terminal located in Johor Bahru, Johor, Malaysia.
 It has direct bus services to and from many cities and towns in Peninsular Malaysia, Singapore and Hat Yai in Thailand.
 This T-shaped terminal has three levels and about 50 bus bays.

 Also combined with a wet market, the terminal is located near Larkin Stadium.
 The terminal is connected to the nearby Jalan Tun Abdul Razak.

 History

 Originally known as Larkin Terminal, the terminal was jointly built by the Johor Bahru City Council and Lion Group of Companies in 1995 at a cost of RM 15 million.
 The terminal began operations on 1 January 1996.
 The terminal is four times the size of the Jalan Terus terminal at the city centre, located 5 kilometres away.
 After the opening of Larkin Terminal, the Jalan Terus terminal became a food centre.

-At opening titme, the terminal had 56 ticketing counters, 18 tour agent booths, 46 shops, a bank, post office, a clinic and two fast food restaurants.
+At opening time, the terminal had 56 ticketing counters, 18 tour agent booths, 46 shops, a bank, post office, a clinic and two fast food restaurants.

 Larkin Sentral received RM 10 million to upgrade their facilities which will be completed on 2016.